Timber French doors repair | Period door repair

 Are French doors right for your home?

 French doors look fantastic in any period home.
-Whether they create a beautifully open and airy view of your garden, or they are used to divide an internal space, French doors are really hard to beat in style and function.
+Whether they create a beautifully open and airy view of your garden, or they are used to divide an internal space, these beautiful doors are really hard to beat in style and function.
 If the French doors in your home are looking a bit down in the dumps and you’re considering replacing them, speak with Chameleon first.
 We can repair and restore any French doors and provide double glazing in existing door frames too.

 VIEW ALL QUESTIONS